nathanjsweet/nathanjsweet.github.io/about.md

 His code can be [found on github](https://github.com/nathanjsweet).

-He has an abiding interest in beer, American politics, philosophy, and their histories.
+He has an abiding interest in beer, politics, philosophy, religion and their histories.